 However, I couldn’t help but be fascinated by these empty buildings and when I saw this church, I knew it was a place I just had to see for myself.
 What I found was eerie, haunting and in a way, beautiful.

 While it’s sad to see such a beautiful building fall victim to decay and neglect, there’s no shortage of places for people to go and worship.
-Detroit has plenty of churches and it’s actually ranked as America’s 46th “most bible-minded” city.
+Detroit has plenty of churches and actually has more churches per square mile than any other city in the US.

 Vacant since 2009 after a fire broke out in the church attic, looters began taking items from church and gradually picked it apart until nothing was left.
 The pews and stained glass windows have long since disappeared.